MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-quiet-times.md

 The **New Quiet Time Setting** page allows you to configure weekly quiet hours and quiet dates for your messages.
 You can also specify different quiet times for commercial and transactional message types.
 For instance, many organizations want to prevent commercial messages from sending at odd hours, but they expect transactional messages to send immediately.

 In addition, you can differentiate your quiet times by message channel, such as email, text message, and custom channels.
 Often, customers are more sensitive about receiving text messages during off-hours than they're to receive an email, so you can have different quiet times for each channel, if desired.

-> [!NOTE]
-> Push notifications will be supported in a follow-on release.

 ## Set up quiet times